littlephillips/phase-3-ruby-oo-basics-classes-and-instances/README.md

 Classes are the blueprints that define the behavior and information our objects will contain.
 They let us manufacture and instantiate new instances.

+## Conclusion

+In summary: to create a new class definition, use the `class` keyword.
+A class is like a template, or a blueprint, for creating objects with similar characteristics.

+To use the class to create individual objects, use the `.new` method.
+This will **instantiate** (create a new **instance** of) an object from the class.
+Each instance created using the class by calling `.new` will be a unique object in memory.